 I have performed anterior lumbar interbody fusions (ALIFs) as an outpatient procedure.
 I’ve done front and back lumbar surgery one-level fusions and one-level fusion extreme lateral interbody fusions (XLIFs).
 In the future, I would like to maybe perform two- or three-level XLIFs and three level anterior cervical discectomy and fusions (ACDFs).

-At the D.I.S.C.
-Sports & Spine Center, we can keep patients for up to 23 hours.
+At our practice, we can keep patients for up to 23 hours.
 I could probably do twice as many cases in the outpatient setting if we were allowed to keep patients for 48 or even 72 hours, or if we were even allowed to have two-night stays versus one-night stays.
 I could probably perform two-level lumbar fusions and three-level ACDFs if the rules changed.

 Q: Why are you comfortable and confident in performing spine surgery in an ASC?